wasp-lang/wasp/web/docs/database/operations/queries.md

 import { ShowForTs } from '@site/src/components/TsJsHelpers';
 import SuperjsonNote from './\_superjson-note.md';

 We'll explain what Queries are and how to use them.
-If you're looking for a detailed API specification, skip ahead to the [Options Reference](#options-reference).
+If you're looking for a detailed API specification, skip ahead to the [API Reference](#api-reference).

 You can use Queries to fetch data from the server.
 They shouldn't modify the server's state.
 Fetching all comments on a blog post, a list of users that liked a video, information about a single product based on its ID...
 All of these are perfect use cases for a Query.